josemotta/IoT.Starter.Pi.Lumi/README.md

 ![](https://i.imgur.com/nyIoLDh.png)

 We just need to append the `remote` name to the browser address to get its respective IR codes, as shown below.
-You can see that Samsung monitor answered to "KEY_VOLUMEUP" command as expected.

 ![](https://i.imgur.com/tOPyoD4.png)

 Testing the IR output requires the swagger IO interface, to generate the POST command with "Try it out!" button.
+You can notice that Samsung monitor answered to "KEY_VOLUMEUP" command as expected.

 ![](https://i.imgur.com/8RpCoXc.png)